rishita2912/data-structures-algorithms/README.md

-Basic Math and Patterns
+1.Basic Math and Patterns
-Basic Recursion and Hashing
+2.Basic Recursion and Hashing